-With just 19 Southeast region colleges and 932 students graduating in the Southeast area, Agriculture & Agriculture Operations seems to be an unpopular subject to study in this region.
+With just 20 Southeast region colleges and 942 students graduating in the Southeast area, Agriculture & Agriculture Operations seems to be an unpopular subject to study in this region.

-Keep reading to uncover the Southeast region's best agricultural economics & business schools.
+Keep reading to uncover the Southeast region's best Agricultural Economics & Business schools.

-Keep scrolling to look into the top 10 ranked colleges and universities in the Southeast region for agricultural economics & business majors.
+Keep scrolling to look into the top 10 ranked colleges and universities in the Southeast region for Agricultural Economics & Business majors.
 Our ranking methodology takes into account elements such as overall quality, program accreditation, average earnings of graduates, and more.

 University of Florida is one of the finest schools in the United States for Agricultural Economics & Business.
 Agricultural business students from University of Florida earn a boost of about 8.9% over the average earnings of agricultural economics & business majors.
 The setting in a big city is tremendous for young people seeking ample chances for networking, experience, and life.

 Worried that you won't be able to afford University of Florida?
-Don’t let that keep you from applying because 89.0% of students receive some form of financial aid.
+Don’t let that keep you from applying because 88.0% of students receive some form of financial aid.
+U of F's women's softball team is a powerhouse you are sure to love cheering on.
 Videos from U of F could be a great way to learn more about university.

 Any student who is interested in Agricultural Economics & Business needs to look into University of Georgia.
-University of Georgia agricultural economics & business students receive 3.8% more than the standard agricultural business graduate.
+University of Georgia offers graduate degrees in agricultural business for those interested in an advanced degree.
 Looking for a big school?
 This college has more than 20,000 students on campus.